A-16.2 Forward FFT (or NTT)

 A-16.2.1 High-level Idea

-FFT (or NTT) is an improved way of computing DFT which reduces the time complexity from O(n2) to O(nlogn).
+FFT (or NTT) is an improved method for computing the DFT, which reduces the time complexity from O(n2) to O(nlogn).
 The high-level idea of FFT is to split the (n 1)-degree (or lesser degree) target polynomial A(X) to evaluate into 2 half-degree polynomials A0(X) and A1(X) as follows:

 A(X) = a0 + a1X + a2X2 + + an1Xn1